ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 ### Eligibility and Conflicts of Interest

+Ideal candidates for the Developer Advisory Board are expected to meet the following criteria.
+Voters should evaluate candidates based on their ability to demonstrate:

+- **Deep Technical Expertise:** Demonstrated expertise in smart contract development, protocol architecture, and blockchain security.
+Candidates should have a strong understanding of the EVM, and experience evaluating the technical quality and security posture of the OP Stack.
+- **Strategic Ecosystem Understanding:** A strong understanding of the Optimism ecosystem, the Superchain vision, and the current developer landscape.
+Candidates should be able to assess how technical proposals and grants align with the Collective's strategic goals.
+- **Impartial Judgment and Diligence:** The ability to act with objectivity and to communicate complex technical concepts clearly.
+Candidates are expected to perform thorough, independent diligence and contribute constructively to board deliberations.

 To ensure the board's independence and ability to hold the core development process accountable, candidates may not be affiliated with core development entities.
 This means candidates may not be affiliates of OP Chains or organizations that have long-term development grants with the Foundation.

 ## Responsibilities